 - cycle: specifies the periodic repetition of the on-duration followed by a possible period of inactivity (see figure 11-1 below).

 Figure 11-1: DRX Cycle

+When BA is configured, the UE only has to monitor PDCCH on the one active BWP i.e. it does not have to monitor PDCCH on the entire DL frequency of the cell.